apel/ssm/README.md

 (exclusive) are currently supported)
 * `yum install stomppy`

 The Python AMS library.
+This is only required if you want to use AMS.
 See here for details on obtaining an RPM: https://github.com/ARGOeu/argo-ams-library/

 The Python daemon library
 * `yum install python-daemon`